 Super Handling All-Wheel Drive

-Acura developed its revolutionary Super Handling All-Wheel Drive™ (SH-AWD®) system to enhance high-performance dry-road handling while providing the same all-weather advantages of conventional all-wheel drive.
+Acura has handling and cornering down to a science with Super Handling All-Wheel Drive™ (SH-AWD®).
+This sophisticated system is designed to enhance high-performance dry-road handling while providing the same all-weather advantages of conventional all-wheel drive.
 By continuously directing engine power to match weight distribution, available traction, and other conditions, SH-AWD provides seamless power transitions and supreme agility.
-The result is enhanced high-performance cornering that simply can't be matched by front, rear, or conventional all-wheel drive systems.
+The feel of such enhanced high-performance cornering is one that simply can't be matched by front, rear or conventional all-wheel drive systems.

-- The system continuously determines the optimal level of power distribution between the front and rear wheels, and also between the rear wheels based on an analysis of wheel speed, steering angle, lateral G-force and yaw rate.
+- The system continuously determines the optimal level of power distribution between the front and rear wheels—and between the rear wheels—based on an analysis of wheel speed, steering angle, lateral G-force and yaw rate.

-- For better fuel economy, up to 90% of the power is sent to the front wheels when cruising in a straight line.
+- To improve fuel efficiency, up to 90% of the power is sent to the front wheels when cruising in a straight line.

 - As weight shifts to the rear of the MDX during hard acceleration, the SH-AWD system transfers up to 45% of engine power to the rear wheels to take advantage of available rear-wheel traction.

 - On a curve under hard acceleration, 70% of effective torque can be directed to the rear—all of which can go to the outside wheel to improve cornering by directing power where weight has shifted.

 - The system reduces understeer and increases stability by turning the outside rear wheel slightly faster than the rest of the wheels, rotating the vehicle through the turn.

 Comfort and control were top of mind when Acura developed the MDX suspension system.
 Both driver and passenger wish to be comfortable, but the driver also wants to feel in control.
 To achieve this dynamic, the rear multi-link suspension has been completely redesigned, while the front suspension has been enhanced in several ways.